regaladys/kopya/README.md

 * on a portable server using RaspberryPi

 ## Desktop/Laptop
 Install Calibre on your PC running Windows, Mac or Linux.
 Download Calibre here https://calibre-ebook.com/download.
 Upload your books on Calibre.
+To share

 ## Smartphone
 Install an eBook reader like MoonReader, https://www.moondownload.com/.
 Upload your books to your reader.